Martingales arising from minimal submanifolds and other geometric contexts: Introduction

 Obviously, this improves the curvature bound in the case $n=2$.
 Indeed, the bound given above is sharp (in the sense that the theorem is not true for $\eps=0$), as discussed after Theorem \ref{THM:Trans}.
 Further, this result is a special case of a transience result for a broader class of martingales (given in Theorem \ref{THM:Trans}, of which the above is an immediate corollary) that we call rank-$n$ martingales and that also includes diffusions associated to ancient solutions of mean curvature flow and to certain sub-Riemannian structures (more on this in a moment).

-Our second main class of results consists of a pair of theorems giving conditions for the almost sure angular convergence of a rank-$n$ martingale on a radially symmetric Cartan-Hadamard manifold (contained in Theorem \ref{THM:AngleCon}) and conditions for the almost sure angular non-convergence of a rank-$n$ martingale on a radially symmetric Cartan-Hadamard manifold (contained in Theorem \ref{THM:AngleNoCon}).
-The immediate geometric application is again to minimal submanifolds, where we get the following.
+Our second main class of results consists of theorems giving conditions for the almost sure angular convergence of a rank-$n$ martingales.
+Using previous results on martingales of bounded dilation (more on this in a moment), we see that rank-$n$ martingales in Cartan-Hadamard manifolds of negatively pinched curvature have (random) angular limits.
+Applying this result to rank-$n$ martingales arising from minimal submanifolds gives

+\begin{Cor} Suppose that $M$ is Cartan-Hadamard manifold of dimension $m\geq 3$, and that the sectional curvatures of $M$ are bounded above and below by negative constants.
+Let $N$ be an $n$-dimensional, properly immersed minimal submanifold (in $M$), for $n\geq 2$.
+Then $N$ admits a non-constant, bounded, harmonic function. \end{Cor}

+In order to explore the possibility of relaxing the upper curvature bound, we analyze the angular process in more detail, in the case when $n\geq 3$.
+We give complementary results on the finiteness or lack thereof of the quadratic variation of the martingale part of the angular process in Theorems \ref{THM:MartCon} and \ref{THM:MartNoCon}.
+The role of the drift of the angular process is more subtle.
+Restricting our attention to radially symmetric Cartan-Hadamard manifolds, we show that the angular process converges even if some quadratic decay of the upper curvature bound is allowed (see Theorem \ref{THM:AngleCon}).
+Applying this to minimal submanifolds, we have

-\begin{Cor} Suppose that $M$ is Cartan-Hadamard manifold of dimension $m\geq 3$, and that $M$ is radially symmetric around some point $p$.
+\begin{Cor} Suppose that $M$ is Cartan-Hadamard manifold of dimension $m\geq 4$, and that $M$ is radially symmetric around some point $p$.
 Let $(r,\theta)$ be polar coordinates around $p$.
-Let $N$ be an $n$-dimensional, properly immersed minimal submanifold (in $M$).
-Then if either of the following conditions hold: \begin{enumerate} \item $n=2$ and $M$ satisfies the curvature estimate
+Let $N$ be an $n$-dimensional, properly immersed minimal submanifold (in $M$), with $3\leq n<m$.
+Then if $M$ satisfies the curvature estimate